-- A student on Academic Warning must maintain a GPA of at least 5.0 for each full session in which the student is enrolled. - c.
+- c.
+A minimum of \star 9 does not have to be completed for a performance review to be conducted when a student is on Academic Warning.
+A review will be done after each term on any work done.
+A minimum GPA of 2.0 must be maintained on all work. - d.
 Registration in the Introductory or Advanced Professional Term will not be permitted while on Academic Warning.
-If special circumstances warrant, permission must be obtained from the Director of Student Support. - d.
+If special circumstances warrant, permission must be obtained from the Director of Student Support. - e.
 Students must maintain continuous registration during each Fall/Winter they are on Academic Warning by registering in at least ★3 during the September-April period.
+Students who do not maintain continuous registration will be required to compete for readmission. - f.
+Students are not normally permitted to take courses at another institution while on Academic Warning. - g.
+Students are not normally permitted to Stop Out [see §63.2.1(3)] while on Academic Warning.

+(2) Required to Withdraw

-Students who do not maintain continuous registration will be required to compete for readmission. - e.
-A minimum of ★9 does not have to be completed for a performance review to be conducted when a student is on Academic Warning.
-A review will be done after each term on any work done.
-A minimum GPA of 5.0 must be maintained on all work. - Students are not normally permitted to Stop Out [see §63.2.1(3)] while on Academic Warning. - (2) Failure to Meet Academic Warning Requirements - a.
-Students cannot be placed on Academic Warning more than once during any degree program offered by the Faculty of Education.
-Therefore, students must maintain Satisfactory standing after clearing Academic Warning. - Students who fail to meet the standards and requirements of Academic Warning are required to withdraw from the Faculty and to compete for readmission.
+- Students cannot be placed on Academic Warning more than once during any degree program offered by the Faculty of Education.
+Therefore, students must maintain Satisfactory standing after clearing Academic Warning. - b.
+Students who fail to meet the standards and requirements of Academic Warning or who are placed on Academic Warning twice during their program will normally be required to withdraw and remain out of the Faculty.